MateuszPawlowski/Theory-of-Algorithims-Project/README.md

 <b>Step 6: Install your Linux distribution of choice</b><br>
 You can find all the linux distributions on the [Microsoft store](https://aka.ms/wslstore).
 Pick the Linux distribution you want to work with (Ubuntu in my case).
 Opening the Linux distribution will take longer as you will be asked to wait for a minute or two for files to de-compress and be stored on your PC.
 All future launches should take less than a second.
-Once completed you will need to create a user and passowrd for login purposes.
+Once completed you will need to create a user and password for login purposes.
 That is all for downloading Linux distribution on your device.

 <b>Install Windows Terminal</b><br>
 - Get windows terminal from [here](https://docs.microsoft.com/en-us/windows/terminal/get-started)